AJNOURI/COA/solutions/compte-nova--solutions.md

 or

     nova boot --flavor m1.tiny --image cirros-0.3.4-x86_64-uec --key-name mykey1 --security-groups default --nic net-id=41c0a2ee-e780-4efe-beba-05abbb658b52 instance7

+### 9. Create a floating IP (from the public subnet)and assign it to the instance7

+    nova floating-ip-create
+    nova floating-ip-associate instance7 <ex:172.24.4.231>

-### 9. Log to the machine console using the keypair mykey1
+### 10. Log to the machine console using the keypair mykey1 using the floating IP assigned to the instance7
-Get the instance IP address from `nova list` command

-    ssh -i mykey1.pem ubuntu@<ip>
+    ssh -i mykey1.pem ubuntu@<ex:172.24.4.231>